 I wanted to complete the car’s history, so I ordered a BMW leather service book.
 This is much nicer then the crappy plastic sleeve that it came with when I bought the car.
 I picked it up for a steal off eBay is almost mint condition

 As we’re now approaching summer time here in Australia, it’s time to bring my attention to the cooling system.
-The expansion tank, expansion tank cap, automatic transmission thermostat and thermostat were replaced in October 2016 so I know they’re fine for a few more years.
-However, the radiator, water pump, water pump pulley and all the hoses are original.
+The expansion tank, expansion tank cap, automatic transmission thermostat, and engine thermostat were replaced in October of 2016, so I know they’re fine for a few more years.
+However, the radiator, water pump, water pump pulley, and all the hoses are original.
 Prior to Summer, all of those will be replaced along with the drive belts and serpentine belts.
 Pulleys will be inspected and replaced accordingly.

 205 Automatic Transmission